usnistgov/NED/README.md

 All observations of damage in the database are assigned into one of the three aforementioned DS classes; if for some reason a damage state class cannot be identified by the reviewer, it should be flagged as “unknown”.
 When in doubt, we err towards assigning observed damage as consequential, to allow the later fragility developers the option to decide whether or not to include the observation in their fragility development.

+## Contributing Data

+NED uses a **"Git-as-Source"** data model, meaning the canonical source of truth for all database content lives in the JSON files within the `resources/data/` directory.
+This approach ensures data integrity, version control, and transparency in the contribution process.

+### How to Contribute Your Data

+If you have experimental data, fragility models, or other relevant information to add to NED, please follow this workflow:

+1. **Fork the repository**: Create your own fork of the NED repository on GitHub.

+2. **Create a new branch**: Create a dedicated branch for your contribution (e.g., `add-ceiling-tile-data`).

+3. **Add or edit JSON data files**:
+   - Navigate to the `resources/data/` directory
+   - Use the template files in `resources/example_data/` as a guide for proper structure and formatting
+   - Add your new data or edit existing JSON files following the established schema
+   - Common data types include: `component.json`, `experiment.json`, `fragility_model.json`, and `reference.json`

+4. **Validate your changes locally**:
+   - Install the project dependencies: `pip install -r requirements.txt` and `pip install -r requirements-dev.txt`
+   - Build the database from your updated JSON files: `python manage.py migrate` then `python manage.py ingest`
+   - Run the validation tests: `python manage.py test`
+   - Ensure all tests pass before proceeding

+5. **Commit and push your changes**: Commit your JSON file changes with a descriptive message and push to your fork.

+6. **Open a Pull Request**: Submit a Pull Request to the main NED repository with a clear description of:
+   - What data you're adding
+   - The source of the data
+   - Any relevant context or notes for reviewers

+Your contribution will be reviewed by the maintainers, who will check for data quality, schema compliance, and consistency with existing data.
+Once approved, your data will be merged into the canonical dataset.

 ## Contributors Guide

 ### Setting up a Virtual Environment (optional but recommended)